MULTICULTURALISM IN SINGAPORE AND ITS CONTESTED MEANINGS

 Multiculturalism 6: doing research

-1. Basics I: a) Institutional and public approaches: library, archival and museum recorded sources, b) Family records & oral sources
+Basics I: a) Institutional and public sources: library, archival and museum recorded sources, b) Family records & oral sources

 Two (2) small research projects are to be undertaken by each student, with findings presented in class (one of the two) and both in written submission.
 The objectives of these projects are:

-- to train students to be research-oriented in thinking and to equip them some basic research skills and methods, and
+to train students to be research-oriented in thinking and to equip them with some basic research skills and methods, and

-2. Seminars on readings and class presentations of research projects:
+Seminars on readings and class presentations of research projects

-Seminars by theme will be based on students’ individual presentations of a) one of their small research projects and b) an assigned reading followed by class discussion.
+Seminars by theme will be based on students’ individual presentations of a) one of their two small research projects (to be allocated) and b) an assigned reading followed by class discussion.
 Each seminar will be preceded by a lecture or brief introduction to the topic and concluded with a subject roundup and discussion.
 The objectives of these presentation-based seminars are:

 This small class-based group project will explore, discuss and present on a topic set by the instructor.
 The objective of this group project is to promote collaborative learning and team-based research.